 Tying It All Together: The DuPont Model

-There are so many financial ratios—liquidity ratios, debt or financial leverage ratios, efficiency or asset management ratios, and profitability ratios—that it is often hard to see the big picture.
+There are many financial ratios—liquidity ratios, debt or financial leverage ratios, efficiency or asset management ratios, and profitability ratios—that it is often hard to see the big picture.
 You can get bogged down in the detail.
-One method that business owners can use to summarize all of the ratios is to use the Dupont Model.

-The Dupont Model can show a business owner where the component parts of the Return of Assets (or Return on Investment ratio comes from as well as the Return on Equity ratio.
-For example, did ROA come from net profit or asset turnover?
-Did return on equity come from net profit, asset turnover, or the business' debt position?
-The DuPont model is very helpful to business owners in determining in financial adjustments need to be made.
+The DuPont Model can show a business owner where the component parts of the return of assets (or return on investment ratio) come from as well as the return on equity ratio.
+For example, did return on assets come from net profit or asset turnover?
+Did return on equity come from net profit, asset turnover, or the business's debt position?
+The DuPont model is very helpful to business owners in determining if and where financial adjustments need to be made.